 A 2014 study by Stanford University in California, published by Diabetes Care, found that people living with Type 1 diabetes make an extra 180 decisions every day, on average.
 Type 1 isn’t just about counting carbs, checking blood glucose levels and managing insulin intake.
 We have to constantly keep our therapy in mind, connecting the dots to make the most informed decisions we can and always planning ahead.
 All just to take care of ourselves in ways that people without diabetes would never have to.
 So, no wonder it also impacts our emotional and mental well-being big time.
 It’s important then, I think, that we talk about this more!
 Because talking about it could help us to live our lives as happier, healthier people.
 Let me share my story…

 In 2015, two years after I was diagnosed, I started to go through depressive episodes, something that had never happened to me before.
 I was 24 years old and about to finish my bachelor thesis.
-I was under a lot of pressure!
+That meant I was under a lot of pressure!
 I need to be hard-working, getting my big project done, all while taking good care of my diabetes (for every second of every day, of course).
 Instead I wasn’t feeling well at all, and I just didn’t understand what was happening to me.

 Every day I painted on a mask very carefully.
 I still went to university, talked to my professors about my thesis, spent time with friends and pretended I was doing great.
 But very soon I couldn’t get out of bed anymore, and I couldn’t stop crying.
 I felt worthless, hopeless and frustrated.
 I had really low energy and lots of anxiety.
 Even though I’d always loved food, I rarely ate, and I didn’t drink anywhere near enough water.
 I couldn’t even get out of bed to take a shower anymore.
 I felt paralyzed.